 Not Before My Parents (NBMP) started in 2012.
 After years of therapy, connecting with Grief Support Groups and hardcore talks with God, I begin reaching out to families of victims who were also affected by violence.
 Through conversations the reigning theme was that "no parent should have to bury their child".
 That's where the organization's name comes from, Not Before My Parents.
-I offered my support to parents, as a mother who understands first- hand the traumatic experience of losing a child.
+I offered my support to parents, as a parent who understands first- hand the traumatic experience of losing a child.
 I attended over 20 funerals, shared my coping skills and told my story wherever I went.
 I also encouraged parents to attend Grief Support Groups, a great support system for parents who are just like you and know that this is a parent worse nightmare, but can help you get through this.
 After watching the news reports about some of the senseless murders in my community, I decided I had to do more then just attend funerals, I could no longer sit idly by.
-Recent events in Chicago put me in the mind of what a war zone must feel like.
-Witnessing these tragedies bring out feelings of fear, mistrust, frustration, anger, disappointment and shock.
+Recent events in Chicago put me in the mind of what a war zone must feel like, witnessing these tragedies bring out feelings of fear, mistrust, frustration, anger, disappointment and shock.
 To live in this type of environment is unbelievably disconcerting as an adult.
 I can only imagine what feelings this evokes in a child.
-When a child has to worry about violence when undertaking simple, ordinary things like walking to school, catching a bus, or merely going to the candy store, it is stealing the innocence of their childhood. he idea of the chess tournament came to me to get the community to brainstorm in a strategic manner, as used by chess players, to promote an end to violence.
+When a child has to worry about violence when undertaking simple, ordinary things like walking to school, catching a bus, or merely going to the candy store, it is stealing the innocence of their childhood.
+The idea of the chess tournament came to me to get the community to brainstorm in a strategic manner, as used by chess players, to promote an end to violence.
 It provides a positive distraction from all the violence that we've seen in the past several years, serving as an activity to promote healthy competition and motivates and introduce this sport to others who may not have otherwise considered it."

 In December of 1994, my 21 year old daughter Elonda D. Lacey, who was a kind, sweet and wonderful daughter with a social butterfly personality just like her mom.
 All her siblings would always say that she was my favorite child.
 I would always tell them in return that she wasn't my favorite child, that she just required the most attention because she was my cute little problem child.
 Lol Elonda aka as Ms Buckey could Act, Dance and Sing, she was also a great mother to her 2 children.
 Her passion was to attend Performing Arts School.
 Before she was able to do so Elonda was brutally murdered in front of her 2 year old daughter and 3 year old son, leaving them motherless and broken inside.
 I became numb, unresponsive and barely able to cope with life.
 Although I didn't want to take my own life, I just wanted to lay down and go to sleep and not wake up.
 As time went on I was convinced by my doctor, family members and friends to get some professional help because I was an emotional wreck and suffering from a broken heart.
 I knew I needed to survive because I had two small children of my own as well as my daughters two children, I just didn't know how.
 After years of therapy, grief support groups, the support of my family and friends, and many hardcore talks with God, I began to get better.